MooersLab/pymolsnips/README.md

 It is the home of the installed packages and plugins.

 The main configuration file resides is this directory and is named *init.el*.
-The *init.el* file is the analog of vim's *.vimrc* configuration file.
+The *init.el* file is the analog of Vim's *.vimrc* configuration file.
 The commands in the *init.el* file are written in elisp.
 Fortunately, elisp is easy to edit and augment without knowing much about how to program with elisp.

 I store my configuration in a config.el file (see file listing at top of page).
-The

 <details>
 <summary><b>Installing Emacs</b></summary>

 Like *Vim*, *Emacs* can be installed as a stand-a-lone application or via a software management tool and a software repository.

 *Emacs* can be downloaded from https://www.gnu.org/software/emacs/ and insalled with a platform specific installer.
 Older versions of *Emacs* comes pre-installed on Mac OS, but you may want a more recent version.
 You should remove the old version with the commands `sudo rm /usr/bin/emacs` and `sudo rm -rf /usr/share/emacs`.